nimbella/command-sets/github/README.md

 # Nimbella Commander Github Command Set
-A Nimbella Commander command set for interfacing with Github
+A Nimbella Commander command set for interfacing with GitHub.

 ## Features
 - Create an issue